 Jump to: Our product recommendations

-Starting your Banana: Seed vs Propagate
+Starting to Grow your Bananas Indoors: Seed vs Propagate

+Growing bananas indoors is a bit challenging, but is doable.
 A banana that’s grown to eat is usually started with a live plant or cutting.
 This is because plants grown from seeds will grow as “wild types” – meaning they won’t produce the same fruit they came from (think of crab apples!).

 Why you shouldn’t start Banana from seed